Are there feral cats in your neighborhood? What should you do?

 Trap, Neuter, and Return or TNR is a program in which stray and feral cats already living outdoors in cities, towns, and rural areas are humanely trapped, then evaluated, vaccinated, and spayed or neutered by veterinarians.
 NO more kittens are born, and the feral cat population is REDUCED.

-Here in the Wichita area - FOFFKS volunteers place humane traps on private property to catch feral cats.
+In the Wichita area - Working with the colony caregiver, FOFFKS volunteers place humane traps on private property to catch feral cats.
 Cats are then taken to the Kansas Humane Society or a local veterinarian for surgery.
 During the process, the cats are given a health/wellness examination, spayed or neutered, ear tipped, and rabies vaccination is administered.
 Cats are monitored the entire time, and once the anesthesia wears off, they are returned to their colony and caregivers.

 TNR Works!
 The breeding stops.
 Populations are gradually reduced.
 The annoying behaviors of mating cats, such as yowling or fighting stops.
 The cats are vaccinated against disease, and they are fed quality food on a regular basis.

-Eradication Fails -- Every Time.
-Rounding up cats and killing them is extremely costly to the taxpayers because cats must be continually removed by Animal Control.
+Eradication Fails - Rounding up cats and killing them is extremely costly to the taxpayers because cats must be continually removed by Animal Control.
 Other cats simply move in to take advantage of the available resources and they breed prolifically, quickly forming a new colony.
 This "vacuum effect" is well documented.
 Eradication efforts is simply killing cats without population control.
-Feral cats are wild and most are unadoptable by the average pet owner.
-One must take into account that it is not the cat's fault for all the feline overpopulation.
-The fault lies with humans, the irresponsible owners, who fail to alter their pets and when they become burdensome, turn them away to fend for themselves.
+Feral cats are wild and most are unadoptable.
+One must take into account that overpopulation it is not the cat's fault.
+The fault lies with humans.
+The irresponsible owners, who fail to alter their pets and, when they become burdensome, turn them away to fend for themselves.